 The third and final part of the Story Funnel is how we payoff advocates.
-If this were a play or a movie or a novel, this is Act 3 or in Story Grid nomenclature, The Ending Payoff.
+If this were a play or a movie or a novel, this is Act 3.
 During this part, we’re going to use Ethos (Creditability) as our main tool in paying off advocates so that they will spread the word about how great our offering (and company) is.

 This part of the funnel is the longest since it takes time to convince those that use your offering to promote it.
 It’s also the part of the funnel where customers can fall out of the funnel because they either found a better solution or no longer need your offering.
 We want to pay particular attention to the behavior of folks in this part of the funnel.
 Specifically, any surveys or signals that they might be unhappy with your company or offer.